ConYel/my_site_two/README.md

 Every man is two men; one is awake in the darkness, the other asleep in the light.
 ― Khalil Gibran

+However difficult life may seem, there is always something you can do and succeed at.
+― Stephen Hawking